-My social practice work is rooted in communities & conversation.
-Our stories are valuable for healing and democratic change.
-From public art projects to creating films to leading healing workshops, I’ve engaged communities to widen our possibilities for our selves, an equitable society, and complex truths rooted in diverse lived experiences.
-My social practice projects include:
+My social practice is rooted in communities & conversation.
+Our stories are gateways for healing and inspiring a truer democracy.
+From public art projects to creating films to leading embodied healing workshops, I’ve engaged communities to widen our possibilities for our selves, equitable society, and complex truths rooted in diverse lived experiences.
+Projects include:

 How do we end violence and heal ourselves — in community?
 How do we enable creative practice to regenerate possibilities and create new stories for our pasts, present, and futures?
 Building on my my advocacy to end gender violence, in the community-based project Movement to Power, we brought together Asian American survivors of gender and sexual violence, gender justice advocates, and community members invested in ending violence to move, express, heal, and transform our relationship to violence, our communities, and ourselves.
 Hosted by the South Asian Women’s Creative Collective, I served as Project Director for this free 6-week creative arts workshop series.
 Alongside co-facilitators Deesha Narichania and Parul Shah and project participants, we generated space for connection, community-building, healing.
 See transformations in our short film, Movement to Power.